Nature’s masterpiece, the Philodendron Painted Lady, has a painterly blend of colors unlike any other plant.

 Philodendron Painted Lady (Philodendron erubescens ‘Painted Lady’) hails from Central and South America, mainly Columbia, where it’s at home in the understory of the rainforest canopy.
 Its heart-shaped leaves are a medley of green, creamy white, and pink blush, and the stems feature eye-catching shades of red, peach, and pink.

-The Painted Lady is an epiphytic plant in the Araceae family, which means it grows on the surface of other plants with the use of its aerial roots.
+The Painted Lady is an epiphytic plant in the Araceae family, which means it grows on the surface of other plants using aerial roots.
 Grown indoors, Philodendron Painted Lady needs proper support to climb upwards and produce larger leaves.

 Fun fact: The Philodendron Painted Lady is a hybrid of the Philodendron erubescens ‘Emerald Queen’ plant and the Philodendron erubescens ‘Burgundy’ plant.